APISENSE/docs/en/1.11.0/guide/advanced/custom sting/index.md

             }
         ],
         /**
+         * Methods are some freely defined behavior on the given Sting *
+         * If your method has to register some asynchronous actions you can use a
+         * 'io.apisense.dart.future.JSPromise' object.
+         */
+        "methods":[
+            {
+                "name":"someOneShotMethod",
+                "description":"a specific behavior for the Sting",
+                "parameters":[
+                    {
+                        "name":"oneParameter",
+                        "type":"string",
+                        "description": "Some parameter for the method"
+                    }
+            ],
+                "type":"io.apisense.dart.future.JSPromise",
+                "returned": "Description of the returned element"
+            }
+        ],
+        /**
          * Sprouts are the event definitions,
          * They will define a new method asking a callback to the user,
          * and waiting to be triggered.